Understanding Factual Errors in Summarization: Errors, Summarizers, Datasets, Error Detectors: Benchmark

 \subsection{Benchmark Standardization}

-Current factuality systems are evaluated on each annotated summarization dataset without considering the types of summarization models used to generate them.
-In these annotated datasets, a large proportion of these summaries are generated by older models.
-Summaries generated by an obsolete model such as a pointer-generator network \cite{see-etal-2017-get} may contain obvious errors that recent models do not make.
-We hypothesize that \textbf{current factuality systems mostly make progress in identifying factuality inconsistencies from summaries generated by out-of-date summarization models.} If this hypothesis is correct, comparing factuality systems on annotated datasets that contain relatively poor summaries gives us less useful information.

-\paragraph{Summarization datasets splits} We introduce a new benchmark \textbf{\ben} built on top of \citet{Laban2022SummaCRN}.
-The benchmark \textbf{Aggre}gates nine publicly available datasets $D$ that consist of human evaluations of \textbf{Fact}ual consistency on model generated summaries.
+Current factuality metrics are evaluated without considering the types of summarization models used to generate the annotated summaries.
+In these annotated datasets, a large proportion of summaries are generated by older models, such as a pointer-generator network \cite{see-etal-2017-get}, that often make obvious errors that recent models do not make. \textbf{We hypothesize that current factuality systems primarily make progress in identifying factuality inconsistencies in summaries generated by out-of-date summarization models.} If this hypothesis is correct, comparing factuality systems on such datasets provide us less useful information on how these metrics perform on modern summarization systems. \paragraph{Summarization datasets splits} We introduce a new benchmark \textbf{\ben} built on top of SummaC from \citet{Laban2022SummaCRN}.
+The benchmark \textbf{Aggre}gates nine publicly available datasets (see Table~\ref{tab:metadata}) that consist of human evaluations of \textbf{Fact}ual consistency on model generated summaries.
 We focus particularly on incorporating recent datasets annotated on top of state-of-the-art pre-trained Transformer models.

-All datasets contain summaries generated from articles in CNN/DM \cite{hermann-2015-cnndm} and XSum \cite{narayan-etal-2018-dont}.
-Given the unique characteristics of CNN/DM and XSum, our proposed benchmark includes two subsets, \cnnben and \xsumben, that evaluate the performance of factuality systems on two summarization datasets separately (Table~\ref{tab:cnndm_stats},~\ref{tab:xsum_stats}).
-This could provide more fine-grained and rigorous analysis of the performance of factuality systems (more details in Section~\ref{para:threshold}).
+All datasets contain summaries generated from articles in CNN/DM and XSum.
+Given the unique characteristics of CNN/DM and XSum, our proposed benchmark includes two subsets, \cnnben and \xsumben, that evaluate the performance of factuality metrics on these two datasets separately (Table~\ref{ben_stats}; see also Table~\ref{tab:cnndm_stats} and \ref{tab:xsum_stats} in the Appendix).
+This facilitates a more fine-grained and rigorous analysis of the metric performance.

+Our benchmark formulates factual consistency evaluation as a binary classification task, following \citet{Laban2022SummaCRN}.
+The binary factuality labels for the summaries are determined by human evaluations on the annotated datasets (Section~\ref{sec:annotateddatasets}).